-Step 1 Explain Task
+Writing Activity Step 1 Explain Task

 Use the Cubing questions to write a short passage about this hamburger set.
 Click here to open the lesson resource pdf file with the information you need for steps 2, 3 and 4.

-Show the hamburger picture on the lesson resource pdf file.
+Display the hamburger picture on the lesson resource pdf file.
 It has a photo of a hamburger set and the 6 Cubing questions.

 Show students the model answer on the next page of the resource page.
 Give students time to read the text and see how the story answers every Cubing question.

-Show students a different picture (two photos are in the lesson resource pdf file).
+Give students a different picture (two photos are in the lesson resource pdf file).
 Give students 10-15 minutes to write a short, coherent passage that answers all of the Cubing questions.

 Short ESL Writing Activity #1: 4 Elements